 5. Do you have any unusual talents or skills?
 If so, how did you develop them?
 How did you get into them in the first place?

-6. Are there any topics or global issues you're passionate about?
+6. Are there any global topics or social issues you feel passionate about?
 Why?
 What are you doing about it?

-Again, you may assume that since you’ve been spending years healing the wounded pigeons in your neighborhood, everyone else must be thinking about/working on the same thing.
+Again, you may assume that since you’ve been spending years rehabbing injured squirrels in your neighborhood, everyone else must be thinking about/working on the same thing.
 They aren't.
-Or if you're habitually obsessed with watching pro basketball and teaching yourself every last detail about player stats, you may think that's just typical teenager stuff.
+Or if you're obsessed with watching football and teaching yourself every last detail about player stats, you may think that's just typical teenager stuff.
 It isn't.
-That's special, and you should consider writing about it.
+It’s special that you taught yourself how to splint a tiny leg from an anatomy book, and you should consider writing about it.

 7. What accomplishment are you most proud of?
 What did you have to do to accomplish it?